Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 # 15 Lessons

 **15 Scripting Advices:**
-- use of `apt-get` instead of `apt`
+- 1) use of `apt-get` instead of `apt`
-- play with the `awk` commands to see ow the outpt looks like
+- 2) play with the `awk` commands to see how the output looks like
-- take the chance to explore more rust utiity functions like `retain` or `.to_vec().join("\n")` instead of long `.iter().cloned().collect::<Vec<_>>().join("\n")`
+- 3) take the chance to explore more rust utiity functions like `retain` or `.to_vec().join("\n")` instead of long `.iter().cloned().collect::<Vec<_>>().join("\n")`
-- do not hesitate to have more states to break down the logic in small pieces or have the right fields in the right states and do `impl` functions to those states and use `enum` to detect types custom ones
+- 4) do not hesitate to have more states to break down the logic in small pieces or have the right fields in the right states and do `impl` functions to those states and use `enum` to detect types custom ones
-- abstract awa concepts that you sill need to learn, like using `anyhow::Result` to manage errors
+- 5) abstract away concepts that you sill need to learn, like using `anyhow::Result` to manage errors so here we need to log to a file as well as we won't be able to see the `eprintln`s..
+TUI is covering it up...
-- `||` this is not OR is just boolean true/fals comparison so use `.contains()` or `matches!()`
+- 6) `||` this is not OR is just boolean true/false comparison so use `.contains()` or `matches!()`
-- `.contains()`, `matches!()` macro and closures `(| | ...)` are very helpful so use those
+- 7) `.contains()`, `matches!()` macro and closures `(| | ...)` are very helpful so use those
-- know `if/else` rules:
+- 8) know `if/else` rules:
-  - if block type returned same as else block returned type
+  - `if block` type returned has to be same as `else block` returned type
-  - if without else use `;` to close otherwise you will be asked to provide the else block
-  - if/else return for the function must match the function return type
+  - `if/else` return for the function must match the function return type
-- For bash `This` is interpreted as a command so fails so wrap it in quotes so that it is not misinterpreted
+  - `if` without `else` when used in an expression doesn't work, must provide else side for compiler's `happiness` so something like `let variable = if ....` will fail if it is not returning `()` so if trying to return something meaningful...it will cry!
+- 9) For bash ssh commands not necessarily need quote `` for commands can run also fine directly.. `ssh command`
-- understand `.recv()` vs `.try_recv()` which can create some `race` conditions that makes event not being received while `revc()` will receive all but it nothing sent will wait undefinetly so need contingency for that...
+- 10) understand `.recv()` vs `.try_recv()` which can create some `race` conditions that makes event not being received while `revc()` will receive all but it nothing sent will wait undefinetly so need contingency for that...
-- use sleep time trick to get event received or to give the time for the cluster to recover state before next step
+- 11) use sleep time trick to get event received or to give the time for the cluster to recover state before next step
-- can't use `break` outside of loop so use explicit `return` in conditionals
+- 12) use a loop and some sleep time to wait for the nodes to be ready or for the health check pod to complete its job...
-- tuple index are not accessed like in Python [index] use dot notation and the number of the index like `my_tuple.2` for index `2`
+- 13) tuple index are not accessed like in Python [index] use dot notation and the number of the index like `my_tuple.2` for index `2`
-- do restart kubelet and containerd services before important steps like `upgrade plan/apply/node` with a loop then which will wait and sleep periodically checking the state of the cluster before starting those steps.
+- 14) do restart kubelet and containerd services before important steps like `upgrade plan/apply/node` with a loop then which will wait and sleep periodically checking the state of the cluster before starting those steps.
-- use timeouts different for each steps
+- 15) use timeouts different for each steps
+      Those are timeouts before the step fails.... fail fast but fail at the right moment..